scardena/APO/README.md

 Note that we do not need to create a collection before, since if it not exists, it will be created while inserting records.
 Now we run the script:<br>
 `python myscript.py`
-It will insert the new record in the $testing$ collection.
+It will insert the new record in the testing collection.

 <h1>Creating a route that connects to mongoDB</h1>
 There is a template file also, that contains all the basic stuff to retrieve data from mongo.
 Most of the routes (all of them actually) requires multiple calls to different collections, or multiple http calls, so that's why I use the async module, because it allows to make this calls in a asynchronous way, and then retrieve the results, do whatever I want with them, and then send the data to the view.<br>
 So let's get started.
 Go to the routes directory and edit the newdashboard.js file.
 Erase the res.render('newdashboard') line, and add the following inside the router.get function: